 1. put cider in a container with a relatively small opening, such as a plastic gallon jug or a carboy.
 We did try making vinegar in buckets, but had trouble with mold colonizing, and also the water evaporated at a higher rate.
 In any case, cover the opening tightly with a cloth, and keep the vinegar in a dark location.

-2. you can use already fermented cider if you wish; if so, just begin the process by adding yeast and an airlock to the opening of your container.
+2. you can use already fermented cider if you wish; if so, just begin the process by adding an airlock to the opening of your container.
 The possible benefit to this is less chance of your cider being colonized by something you don't want in there.
 Once the cider is done fermenting, it's time to expose the cider to air to continue the process.

 3. If you wish to capture a mother native to your own space, simply leave your container (with its cloth cover) and wait.
 These bacteria appear to be quite abundant; all of our trials turned into vinegar after a waiting period.
 Your mother will produce a gelatinous growth in the cider.
 It's good to stir the cider some during this process - ideally every day toward the beginning in particular.

 4. If you wish to use a pre-existing mother, you need a sample of some unpasteurized cider vinegar that you like.
 Many people on the internet use Braggs vinegar.
 Most of the guides I have seen online use a lot of mother, up to a 50-50 mix of vinegar and fresh cider.
 We have never had that much mother to work with, but a small sample of a good mother appears to overwhelm any other mothers that might colonize your cider.
 A few tablespoons of mother (the gelatinous stuff from a previous batch) or a glug of the unpasteurized, unfiltered vinegar will likely do the trick in a gallon jug.